 • Special Education: full inclusion school, K0-grade 5

-• Achievement Network, Children Discovering Justice, Countdown to Kindergarten playgroup, Dorchester Family School Initiative (DFSI), Codman Square Health Center and Dorchester House, Federal Reserve Bank, Inclusive Schools Network, Open Circle social competency program, Boston Bikes, Climb Corps, and other local Americorps organizations
+• Achievement Network, Children Discovering Justice, Countdown to Kindergarten playgroup, Boston College and City Connects, Harvard University Graduate School of Education, Federal Reserve Bank, Inclusive Schools Network, Open Circle (social competency program), Boston Bikes, Climb Corps and other local AmeriCorps organizations, AIP, and Imagination Playground

-• School partnerships: Milton Academy, UMass Boston, Lesley and Tufts universities and Wheelock College
+• School partnerships: Milton Academy, UMass Boston, Berklee College of Music, Harvard University, Boston College and Wheelock College

 Before and after school programs in our building:

 • Before school: 7:00-9:00 am, $30 per week